 Theme 1: Green, fair and resilient recovery

-World leaders have committed to a green Covid-19 recovery that benefits everyone.
-London Climate Action Week’s events will examine what needs to happen between now and the UN COP26 climate conference in November to ensure a truly green, resilient and inclusive recovery.
+World leaders committed to a green Covid-19 recovery that benefits everyone.
+London Climate Action Week’s events examined what needed to happen in the lead up to the UN COP26 climate conference to ensure a truly green, resilient and inclusive recovery.

 Theme 2: Road to COP26 (UN Climate Change Conference)

-As we get closer to the UN climate talks in Glasgow, these events in London will explore what the expectations are for this year’s summit and what needs to get done to ensure climate safety for all.
+As we got closer to the UN Climate Talks in Glasgow, events in London explored what the expectations were for the 2021 summit and what needed to get done to ensure climate safety for all.

 Theme 3: Whole of society climate action

 Now more than ever, our planet needs everyone to work together to transform the global energy system.
 From our schools to government, from healthcare to innovation and finance, webinars and interactive sessions will span all sectors and will be open to everyone.

 London is transforming and there will be no going back to how things were.
 A series of virtual events explored how the city can build back after so much change.